 Asian ceramics have been the subject of international and inter-Asian trade for over one thousand years.
 The bulk of these ceramics were transported by ship, through very dangerous waters.
 Many of these ships never made it to their final destinations and were lost at sea.

 Shipwrecked cargoes of ceramics survive relatively well in the sea, even over long periods.
-Excavating wrecks from centuries ago reveals what was being shipped in what quantities and along which trade routes.
-It also tells us about the tastes and fashions of the time.
+Excavating wrecks from centuries ago tells us what was being shipped in what quantities and along which trade routes, revealing the tastes and fashions for ceramics at the time.

 The Turiang shipwreck

 Around 1400, a Chinese 'junk' (sailing ship) sank off the east coast of the Malaysian peninsula.
 The ship was probably sailing from Ayutthaya, then capital of Thailand, to Indonesia.
 The cargo was stoneware, mostly with green and brown glazes, from Thailand (57%), southern China (35%) and Vietnam (8%).

 Over 20,000 ceramics were discovered in a vessel found north of the Turiang wreck.
 The Royal Nanhai's cargo consisted almost entirely of green- and brown-glazed stonewares of 1450-1500 made at Si Satchanalai in Thailand.
 The wares were probably being shipped to Indonesia.
 The discovery shows the success of the Si Satchanalai kilns in supplying this trade.